laravel/docs/collections.md

 	// [1, 2, 4, 5]

-In addition, you can pass a third argument with new items to replace the ones removed:
+In addition, you can pass a third argument containing the new items to replace the items removed from the collection:

 	$collection = collect([1, 2, 3, 4, 5]);